Nunuk Ragang: Leadership and social hierarchy

 The Huguan Siou leadership, a unique position to defend the culture, rights, identity and dignity of the Kadazan-Dusun was non existent at Nunuk Ragang.
-This leadership position, which had its roots at Guunsing, Penampang was only institutionalised after the formation of Malaysia in 1963.
-Although the Nunuk Ragang society was egalitarian, at times of challenge or crisis they were led by warriors, who in turn were guided by the words of Bobolians, as revealed by divine revelation from spirits.
-These bobolians were mostly women who play their role as priestesses.
-Women thus play an important function in the early Nunuk Ragang society.
+This leadership position, which had its roots at Guunsing (also spelled Gunsing), Penampang was only institutionalised after the formation of Malaysia in 1963.
+Although the Nunuk Ragang society was egalitarian, at times of challenge or crisis they were led by warriors, who in turn were guided by the words of bobohizan (also referred as bobolians), as revealed by divine revelation from spirits.
+These bobolians were mostly women who play their role as priestesses with female play an important function in the early Nunuk Ragang society.